 You should have enough information to make a decision about your treatment.
-Your health care provider should also make sure you understand the information.
-One way a health care provider may do this is by asking you to repeat the information back in your own words.
+Your provider should also make sure you understand the information.
+One way a provider may do this is by asking you to repeat the information back in your own words.

 You are an important member of your health care team.
 You should ask questions about anything you do not understand.
 If you need your provider to explain something in a different way, ask them to do so.